 deep-fried foods, processed foods and mass-produced fast food

-17: What is the significance of fat diet?
+17: What is the significance of a fat diet?

 provides insulation, energy, energy storage and structural role in nerve tissue and cell membranes